 waste is mandatory.
-Prior to the experiment, enforcement of this by-law was largely absent.11 It seems safe to assume that most households were unaware that incorrect separation of waste was at all illegal.12 inspection.
+Prior to the experiment, enforcement of this by-law was largely absent.11 It seems safe to assume that most households were unaware that incorrect separation of waste was at all illegal.12 criticism.

+During the crackdown, enforcement officers employed by the Department of Sanitation opened each and every garbage container put at the curbside for collection, visually inspecting its contents (Figure 2).
+On occasion, when the officers suspected that incorrectly separated waste was hidden deeper down in the container, they would conduct a more thorough inspection.
 In that case, the officers would search through the trash.
 If the officers detected a violation, then they attached a brightly colored warning label to the container.
 The labels were very visible, enhancing the salience of the campaign.
 The color of the label indicated how many times the household had received a warning (they did not reflect the severity of the violation).
 The first warning label was yellow, the second one orange.
 After two warnings, households received a red warning label and could be fined.
 Obviously, orange labels only appeared as of the second week of the campaign; red labels as of the third week.
 On the label, the officers indicated the nature of the violation, for instance the presence of recyclable materials in the residual waste compartment.
-The officers kept track of the number of violations per household on a handheld device by scanning the chip on the container that container.
+The officers kept track of the number of violations per household on a handheld device by scanning the chip on the container that contains a unique identifier.
+As legal evidence, they also took a digital photograph of the contents of the container.
 Out of practical concerns, enforcement was limited to only one of the households' two containers - the one for residual and organic waste.
 The presence of recyclable materials (organic waste, plastics, glass, textiles, etc.) in the residual waste compartment and the presence of non-